 The Pageantry and Politics of Medieval Tournaments: An Overview

-The common conception of medieval tournaments typically mirrors the depiction of tournaments in movies, games and fantasy literature: two knights charching each other, until one unhorses his opponent, proceeding to the next round, sometimes duels may follow.
+The common conception of medieval tournaments typically mirrors the depiction of tournaments in movies, games and fantasy literature: two knights charging each other, until one unhorses his opponent, proceeding to the next round, sometimes duels may follow.
 This is done until a some winner emerges.
 As rewards, winners get monetary prizes, the recognition of their peers and lords, or the favor of a lady.

 In reality medieval tournaments were much more dynamic, impressive, and grandiose.
-The pop-cultural depiction is somewhat influenced by early-modern tournaments (which were somewhat distinct from medieval ones), and the all-so infamous Victorian romanticisation - or the opposite of that - thereof.
+The pop-cultural depiction is somewhat influenced by early-modern tournaments (which were somewhat distinct from medieval ones), and the all-so infamous Victorian romanticizing - or the opposite of that - thereof.

 What, then, were medieval tournaments actually about